Disston Saw Works: Legacy

 The company, known as Henry Disston and Sons, Inc by the early 20th century, cast the first crucible steel in the nation from an electric furnace in 1906.
 The firm's armor-plating building near Princeton Avenue and Milnor Street contributed tremendously to the World War II effort, building a volume of armor plates for steel tanks.
+(In the mid-1930s, Disston had provided the entire body for the Disston Tractor Tank, a fairly primitive light tank which was not a success.)

 But the company's innovation and industriousness would not last forever.
 In 1955, with mounting cash-flow problems and waning interest on the family's part to run the firm, Henry Disston and Sons was sold to the H.K.
 Porter Company of Pittsburgh.
 Porter's Disston Division was sold in 1978 and became the Henry Disston Division of Sandvik Saw of Sweden.
 This division was then sold in 1984 to R.A.F.
 Industries of Philadelphia and became known as Disston Precision Incorporated, maker of specialized flat steel products.
 In 2013, R.A.F.
 Industries sold Disston Precision Inc. in a private sale.
 Although the company has ceased making Disston handsaws, the Disston brand name still exists in this firm.